 Our merchandising strategy emphasizes a TOE-TO-HEAD[®] approach.
 We provide a broad assortment of premium brand name footwear, apparel, accessories and team sports equipment at competitive prices in a full service omni-channel environment.
-We believe that the assortment of brand name merchandise we offer consistently exceeds the merchandise selection carried by most of our competitors, particularly in our underserved markets and neighborhood centers.
-Many of these brand name products have limited availability and/or are technical in nature requiring considerable sales assistance.
+We believe that the assortment of brand name merchandise we offer consistently exceeds the merchandise selection carried by most of our competitors, particularly in our underserved communities and neighborhood centers.
 We coordinate with our vendors to educate the sales staff at the store level on new products and trends.